FortnoxAB/rocket-fuel/README.md

 # Rocket Fuel ( still under development )
 Question/answer platform to share knowledge

-This backend is built with Reactive wizard, a open source platform for building efficent fast applications in Java.
+This backend is built with Reactive wizard, see https://github.com/FortnoxAB/reactive-wizard.
+Reactive Wizard project makes it easy to build performant and scalable web applications that harness the power of RxNetty (i.e., RxJava and Netty).
 The frontend is built with react and talks with the backend though a REST api.

 The application's main goal is to share knowledge inside an organisation.
 One may find a lot of information on google, stack overflow etc. But typically an organisation has a lot of internal knowledge, that everyone needs to learn.
 Historically a lot of tools have been used to aid this problem (Confluence etc.).
 The problem is that this documentation has typically been hard to find and hard to maintain.
 Rocket fuel solves this problem by integrating with Slack, a tool used by many organisations.
 With the help of the slack integration, questions and answers can be added to rocket fuel by integrating it to the workflow people are used to.